Foreign Nationals & Expats

 The OVDP submission will then be reviewed by the IRS and at the completion of the review, the IRS will propose a closing agreement (Form 906).
 The taxpayer must then sign the agreement or decide to opt out of the OVDP.
 If the taxpayer cannot full pay the additional tax, penalties, and interest, an installment agreement may be requested.

 Streamlined Filing Compliance Procedures

 The Streamlined Filing Compliance Procedures (SFPC) were created for taxpayers to comply with foreign account reporting requirements where their failure was not willful.
 Procedures under this program are simpler and carry a lesser penalty.
-However, where some foreign accounts were previously disclosed to the IRS, the penalty can actually be less under OVDP since the penalty base is calculated differently.
-In the vast majority of cases, however, penalties are much lower under the streamlined procedures.

 There are two separate procedures under the SFCP – Streamlined Domestic Offshore Procedures (SDOP) and Streamlined Foreign Offshore Procedures (SFOP).
 If the US citizen or permanent resident was a non-resident of the US (physically outside the US for at least 330 full days) at any time during the three most recent years for which a tax return due date has passed, and where taxpayer’s bona fide residence is not the US, the taxpayer can file under the foreign SFCP program.
 Under the SFOP, there is no miscellaneous Title 26 Offshore Penalty.
 Otherwise, the taxpayer must file under the SDOP, which carries a miscellaneous Title 26 Offshore Penalty of 5% of the highest aggregate account balance for the covered 6 year FBAR period and the 3 year tax return period.